TimoBlok/haskell-auditing-tool/README.md

 This adds an extra section to the `.hi` files that we need to analyse dependencies.

+Please also use the option `-O0`, which turns off optimisation, preserving function names and structure.

 IMPORTANT: make sure you add this option inside a cabal.project file.
-Only then will it also rebuild the dependancies with this flag.
+Only then will it also rebuild the projects build dependencies with this flag.

 Example cabal.project file